freesewing/freesewing/markdown/org/docs/designs/octoplushy/options/armlength/en.md

 title: "Arm Length"
 ---

-This setting adjust the length of the arms.
+This setting adjusts the length of the arms.